Welcome to the Iowa Barn Foundation

-Historic restored barns, throughout Iowa, were opened to the public during the Iowa Barn Foundation's free, two-day, self-guided, all-state barn tour Saturday, September 28 and Sunday, September 29, 2013, from 8:30 a.m. until 5:30 p.m.
+Historic restored barns, throughout Iowa, will be opened to the public during the Iowa Barn Foundation's free, two-day, self-guided, all-state barn tour Saturday, September 27 and Sunday, September 28, 2014, from 8:30 a.m. until 5:30 p.m.

 Thank you...
-We want to thank folks who worked at the State Fair this year (2013).
+We want to thank folks who worked at the State Fair in 2013.
 They are Brian Vandewater, John Bolton, Don Jordahl, Ober Anderson, Terry and Sue Jensen, Cheryl Eftink and Jean Wadle, Lori Ryner, Leroy Intveld, Carl Gray, Andrea Corcoran, Ruth Patience, and Mary Ann Boriskey.
 Ginnie Hargis and Ron McBroom headed up this effort and worked many shifts.

 Barns, America's symbols of honesty, integrity, and the American dream, are disappearing from Iowa's countryside at a rapid rate.
 With mechanized agriculture of today, barns are no longer the center of the farm.